Your cart is empty

 Take an oyster and, with the cup of the shell facing down, wrap it in a cloth with the pointed hinge of the oyster facing out.
 Place the cloth onto your board and hold down firmly.
 Insert the blade of the knife a into the hinge where the top and bottom shells meet.
 Moving the knife from side to side, pushing into the hinge until you have some leverage.
 With the oyster knife firmly wedged between the top and bottom shell, hold the oyster in the cloth firmly.
 Twist the oyster knife sharply away from you and listen for the pop as the hinge gives way.
 The hard part of opening the oyster is now complete.

-Once the hinge is broke, slide the oyster knife gently along the top lid, open the oyster completely.
+Once the hinge is broken, slide the oyster knife gently along the top lid, open the oyster completely.
 Remove the top lid and use the blade of the oyster knife to snip the adductor muscle on the bottom shell, to release the oyster.
 Try to keep as much of the oyster’s natural liquor in the shell as possible.

 Spoon as much of the Japanese Mignonette into each oyster as you possibly can, then enjoy!